Research and innovation in machine learning in the banks, payment providers, cards programmes and processors sector has declined in the last year.

-Capital One Financial Corp was the top innovator in the banks, payment providers, cards programmes and processors sector in the latest quarter.
-The company, which has its headquarters in the United States, filed seven related patents in the three months ending March.
-That was up from five over the same period in 2021.
+Capital One was the top innovator in the banks, payment providers, cards programmes and processors sector in the latest quarter.
+The company, which has its headquarters in the US, filed 70 related patents in the three months ending December.
+That was down from 132 over the same period in 2020.

-It was followed by the Canada based The Toronto-Dominion Bank with five patent applications, the United States based JPMorgan Chase & Co (4 applications), and Canada based Royal Bank of Canada (4 applications).
+It was followed by the US based PayPal with 36 patent applications, the US based Bank of America (21 applications), and US based Visa (14 applications).